Megislava/Alaskan-Obsidian/CyberSec/Theory/Linux/Linux Command Line.md

 	- find data inside of data
 	- you can search through multiple files: `… <file1> <file2> …`
 	- supports [[Regular Expression]]!
+	- `-E` - egrep, extended use
+	- `-F` - for normal strings (fixed string)
+	- `-o` - returns only matching parts of line
-	- `-v` - find lines that do NOT have that symbol
+	- `-v` - find lines that do NOT have that symbol (vise versa)
+	- `-w` - contained as a word (not part of word )
 	- `-i` - case-insensitive
+	- `-c` - count, how many results it found in each file
+	- `-n` - number of line where the match is
+	- `-l` - for more files: if match is in file, filename is returned
 	- alternatives: `ack`, `ag`, `rg`

 - `rp` - ripgrep